Mary Frances Xavier Warde: Life

+When the group's lifestyle caused gossip to arise about their situation, the Archbishop of Dublin stepped in to force the group to choose between being either a religious congregation or a secular charity, they chose to take religious vows.
+In 1831, after McAuley and two companions had completed a year of novitiate and taken their vows, they formally founded the congregation of the Religious Sisters of Mercy.
+During that time of seclusion for the founders of the new congregation, Warde supervised the operation of the House of Mercy.
+She then became the first postulant, taking the religious name by which she is known upon her own admission into the novitiate and her taking of the habit.

-She also served as appointed superior of the convent at Carlow in Ireland, and helped establish convents at Naas and Wexford in that country.
+After her own profession of vows, Warde was appointed superior of the convent at Carlow in Ireland, and helped establish convents at Naas and Wexford in that country.

 Sisters of Mercy in America

 In 1843, at the request of Bishop Michael O'Connor of the Diocese of Pittsburgh, Mother Warde and six other sisters left Carlow for America, where they took charge of the cathedral Sunday school at Saint Paul's Cathedral.
 At the request of Bishop William Quarter, she established a convent in Chicago in 1846.
 Two years later, she established another at Father Gallitzin's settlement at Loretto, Pennsylvania.
 She went on to help form schools or houses in Boston, Hartford, Buffalo, New York and elsewhere throughout New England.
 A woman of strong presence, in 1850 she reportedly faced down a group of "Know-Nothing rioters" at a newly established convent in Providence, Rhode Island.

 By the time of her death in 1884, Warde had established over 82 Mercy convents, schools, hospitals, orphanages and other works of mercy in some 20 cities across nine states.

 She died at Manchester, New Hampshire, where she had earlier set up night schools for factory children.

 Mother Mary Frances Xavier Warde was inducted into the Rhode Island Heritage Hall of Fame in 2002.
 The Frances Xavier Warde School, an elementary school in the Roman Catholic Archdiocese of Chicago, is named after her.